 This training can be accessed in PDS Online.

-Case Practice with American Indian Tribes (2 days)
+Case Practice with American Indian Tribes - Hybrid (12 hours)

 This training presents the reason and legislative intent of the Indian Child Welfare Act, as well as the process for workers to follow in complying with ICWA in Wisconsin.
 Participants will learn to facilitate the implementation of ICWA.
 They will learn to identify and access resources needed to implement the law.
 Participants will learn about Indian cultures and how to work effectively with American Indian families.
 They will learn to work collaboratively with tribal partners and offer culturally specific services to American Indian families.